rlugojr/linkurious-enterprise-manual/configure.md

 The user access system is configured within the `access` key:

 * **authRequired** - `false`.
 Reject requests of anonymous sessions if `true`, otherwise all requests will be related to a "Unique User" account.
 Set it `false` to launch Linkurious for the first time, or if there is a single user.
 * **dataEdition** - `true`.
 Enable the creation, edition, and deletion of nodes and edges in all data sources.
-Administrators can fine-tune user permissions, see Chapter XXX.
+Administrators can fine-tune user permissions, see the Administration Chapter.
 If `false`, all edition requests sent through Linkurious to the data sources will be rejected.
 * **loginTimeout** - `3600`.
 Log the user out after a period of inactivity (in second).
 * **ldap** - The connection to the LDAP service (see below).